Rubén Blades: 1970s–1980s

 In 1978, Blades wrote the song "El Cantante"; Colón convinced him to give the song to Colón's former musical partner, Héctor Lavoe, to record, since Lavoe's nickname was already "El Cantante de los Cantantes" ("the singer of singers").
-Lavoe recorded it that same year, and it became both a big hit and Lavoe's signature song; a biographical film, El Cantante about Lavoe took the same title.
+Lavoe recorded it that same year, and it became both a big hit and Lavoe's signature song; a biographical film about Lavoe took the same title.
 (The film El Cantante, starring executive producer Marc Anthony and then wife Jennifer López, told a fictionalized version of this story, in which Blades tells Lavoe he wrote the song for him.)

-The Colón and Blades album Siembra (1978) became the best-selling salsa record in history.
+The Colón and Blades album Siembra (1978) became the best-selling salsa record in history, with Blades writing all but one of the songs.
 It has sold over 3 million copies, and almost all of its songs were hits at one time or another in various Latin American countries.
-Its most famous song was "Pedro Navaja", a song inspired by the 1928 song "Mack the Knife"; it tells the story of a neighborhood thug who is killed by a street walker who knows him (he stabs her, she shoots him, they both die, a bum finds them, and takes his belongings).
+Its most famous song was "Pedro Navaja", a song inspired by the 1928 song "Mack the Knife"; it tells the story of a neighborhood thug who is killed by a street walker who knows him (he stabs her, she shoots him, they both die, a bum finds them, and takes their belongings).
 The song inspired a 1980 Puerto Rican musical, La verdadera historia de Pedro Navaja, and a 1984 Mexican film, Pedro Navaja, neither of which had Blades' involvement.
 Blades wrote and sang a sequel song, "Sorpresas", (surprises) on his 1985 album, Escenas, which revealed that Pedro had survived the incident and was still alive.

-Blades became dissatisfied with Fania and tried to terminate his contract, but was legally obliged to record several more albums.
-Maestra Vida and its follow-up Canciones del Solar de los Aburridos are highlights.
+Blades became dissatisfied with Fania and tried to terminate his contract, but was legally obliged to record several more albums, released after his departure.

+His 1981 song "Tiburón" (with Willie Colon) protested against military interventions by the United States (the metaphorical "shark" in the song's title) in Latin America.
+It received little airplay in the US because of its controversial political message, with Blades being accused of sympathizing with communism and becoming particularly unpopular with the Cuban community in Miami.
+Blades would later state that "I was out of the radio for fifteen years in [the US] because of 'Tiburon'."
+Although he explicitly characterized "Tiburón" as "an anti-imperialist song", he also sought to distance himself from radical Anti-Americanism among the Latin American Left.
+A 2016 study concluded that "Regardless of his constant efforts not to be cornered ideologically [...]
+Blades always identified himself as a Panamanian and a Latin Americanist", inspired by Simón Bolívar.